buildout/buildout/README.txt

 will run with the egg in its path.
 Of course, you can specify as many eggs as you want in the eggs option.

-If the egg provides any scripts (console_scripts entry points), those will be installed in your bin directory too.
+If the egg provides any scripts (console_scripts entry points or old-style distutils scripts), those will be installed in your bin directory too.

 Work on a package
 =================